 This feature replaces the animation pane on PowerPoint, and I have to admit it is much easier to use.
 However, there are multiple unfortunate limitations.
 First, each slide can only be 20 seconds long.
 Since the site is free to use one cannot make extremely long and complex slides but instead one must settle for making more slides that are simpler.
 Another issue is that you cannot be precise with timings.
 Animations can only occur within .5 seconds whereas in PowerPoint there are no limitations (no really, even when Microsoft say something is impossible!).
 The third obvious issue is that the amount of animations one can choose from is extremely limited.
 Whereas PowerPoint has close to 150 animations to pick from, Powtoon only has 12.

-This is another area where I felt there was an obvious lack of customization.
-Powtoon only lets you use one sound in your presentation.
-For presentations where there needs to be multiple audio files embedded this is a pretty obvious issue.
-If you only rely on music in your presentation you can create a short, snappy story but it means – for the most part – you’ll be relying to text to do the heavy lifting of your message.
-Using narration instead allows you to use voice to tell your story and keep the slide free from words.
+This is another area where I felt there was an obvious lack of customization – a theme in this Powtoon review.
+This tool only lets you use one sound in your presentation.
+For presentations where you need multiple audio files embedded this is a pretty obvious issue.
+If you only rely on music in your presentation you can create a short, snappy story but it means – for the most part – you’ll be relying on text to do the heavy lifting.
+Using narration allows you to keep the slide free from words.
 It’s unfortunate you can’t mix both to achieve the best of both worlds.